ICANN Fellowship Selection Committee

 - Conduct outreach in support of the Fellowship Program and to help create a pool of potential future members of the Selection Committee

-- Makeup to reflect more sector balanced than regionally balanced
+- Makeup to reflect sector and regional balance

 - Membership is at the invitation of ICANN staff, who may utilize recommendations from the ICANN communities to canvas for potential candidates

 Terms of Service

-- Members of the Fellowship Selection Committee are asked to serve for a minimum of one year (2 rounds) and a maximum of three years (6 rounds) for Meetings A and C only starting in calendar year 2017
+- Members of the Fellowship Selection Committee are asked to serve for a minimum of one year (2 rounds) and a maximum of three years (6 rounds) for ICANN Community Fora and Annual General Meetings

 - Members may resign at any time if circumstances arise that prevent them from effectively performing their function

 Application Assessment and Decision-Making Process

-- Each FC member assesses the application responses which relate to the posted applicant criteria:
+- Each Fellowship Committee member assesses the application responses which relate to the posted applicant criteria:

 - Has the applicant ever attended an ICANN Public meeting before?
 If so, what experience has been gained, how was this utilized

 - Has the applicant ever been selected as a Fellow and if so, how was that experience utilized and what are the goals for this meeting based on that experience

 - Has the applicant expressed financial hardship and/or efforts to fund self previously through other means in order to attend an ICANN Public Meeting

 - Is the applicant willing to complete feedback material as well as actively participate in ICANN work, in and away from ICANN meetings as well as remain engaged in the Fellowship alumni network

 - Based on feedback received from ICANN Global Stakeholder Engagement and Policy staff, does this applicant bring needed expertise and experience into a region, sector or community within ICANN

-ICANN Staff will fill the slots for each Program based on these assessments and scores, mindful of the need for quality candidates from all regions and sectors, including those from underserved and/or under represented communities, along with sectors that still lack diverse representation within ICANN.
+ICANN staff will fill the Fellowship Program slots available based on these assessments and scores, mindful of the need for quality candidates from all regions and sectors, including those from underserved and/or under represented communities, along with sectors that still lack diverse representation within ICANN.